Quick Details

 € 59

-Step into 2,000 years of living history on a small-group walking tour that brings Braga’s soul to life — from ancient streets to the breathtaking Sanctuary of Bom Jesus.
+Step into 2,000 years of living history on a small-group walking tour that brings Braga’s soul to life, from ancient streets to the breathtaking Sanctuary of Bom Jesus.

 Experience Awe-Inspiring Moments in Portugal’s Oldest City

-What You’ll See & Experience
+What You’ll See on the Tour

 1. Braga’s Historic Heart